 Held every summer, the University Center for Excellence in Developmental Disabilities Summer Internship Program provides opportunities for a diverse group of Oregon high school or early college students to gain experience in the disability field, develop transferable skills, and learn about various career paths in health care.
-Interns will receive training on disability rights, advocacy and career options.
+Interns will receive training on disability justice, advocacy and career options.
 Interns will participate in virtual group tours and OHSU labs, clinics, and facilities.

-The 2021 Summer Internship Program will have options for online or in-person placements.
+The 2022 Summer Internship Program will have options for online or in-person placements.
 Interns will participate approximately 24 hours per week in a project at one of the Institute on Development and Disability centers, gaining knowledge in research, clinical care, information dissemination, or community programs.
 Interns will also have an opportunity to network with other interns, as well as OHSU staff and faculty.
 At the end of the internship, participants will present about their summer experience to their cohort.

 This internship is designed for students who are interested in pursuing a career in health care, with an emphasis on disability.

-The application for the 2021 Summer Internship Program is now closed.
+The application for the Summer Internship Program is currently closed.
 Please check back in late 2022 for the next year's application cycle.

 For potential applicants

 - Internship application acceptance period: November 22nd, 2021 to January 17th, 2022